PeterCullenBurbery/engineering-cost-analysis-and-economy/README.md

-# bsd4-template
+# engineering-cost-analysis-and-economy
-This is a template repository with the BSD 4 license.
+This is for the class Engineering 222--Engineering Cost Analysis and Economy Dr. Sudipta Chowdhury 2024-fall Marshall University.